 Words by Ben Mondy || Cover image: WSL/Poullenot

-As women’s surfing continues to push the boundaries in the water, and the sports world at large gets dragged kicking and screaming into the 21st century, it’s worth reminding ourselves that unlike some other sports (London 2012 was the first time women competed in all sports at the olympics), surfing has a long a proud history of female stand-outs, dating as far back as the ancient Hawaiians.
+As women’s surfing continues to push the boundaries in the water, and the sports world at large gets dragged kicking and screaming into the 21st century, it’s worth reminding ourselves that unlike some other sports (London 2012 was the first time women competed in all sports at the Olympics), surfing has a long and proud history of female stand-outs, dating as far back as the ancient Hawaiians.

 And while today’s slick WSL webcasts beam the Top 17’s exploits to our devices from around the world, guaranteeing a global sport gets the global audience it merits, it’s worth reminding ourselves of the exploits of a couple of rippers of yesteryear, who helped blaze the trail.

 The 27 world titles this half dozen have amassed between them is easy to quantify.